Economy of Saskatoon: Technology and manufacturing

-Saskatoon is home to several manufacturing companies such as Hitachi Canadian Industries, a large CNH Global (Case New Holland) factory, Cover-All Building Systems, Siemens Laserworks Inc, Akzo Nobel, International Road Dynamics Inc., and Centennial Foods, as well as several companies in the Information Technology and telecom fields.
+Saskatoon is home to several manufacturing companies such as a large CNH Global (Case New Holland) factory, Brandt, Siemens Laserworks Inc, Akzo Nobel, International Road Dynamics Inc., and Centennial Foods, as well as several companies in the Information Technology and telecom fields.
 Robin Hood flour is milled in Saskatoon.
-Design and printing of tickets for companies such as Air Canada, British Airways, Virgin Atlantic, the NBA, the NFL, and concerts (Ticketmaster) is done in Saskatoon by Mercury Graphics.

 SED Systems, Vecima Networks, Solido Design Automation, Saskatchewan Research Council, AMEC North America, Bayer Crop Science, Becker Underwood, and General Electric Healthcare all have a significant presence in Saskatoon, most located at Innovation Place.
 Saskatoon also hosts a Marriott International call centre which opened in 2005.
 First Nations Bank of Canada and Federated Co-operatives Limited executive offices are located in Saskatoon.
 In March 2008, Hatch Ltd announced it would open an office in Saskatoon employing 200 people.
 Many of the technology companies are located in Innovation Place Research Park.

-Saskatoon is also home to a variety of bio-technology companies, these include Guardian Biotechnologies, Prairie Plant Systems, IL Therapeutics among others.
+Saskatoon is also home to a variety of bio-technology companies, these include Guardian Biotechnologies, IL Therapeutics among others.